soef/ioBroker.alexa/README.md

 Then it should work again

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Fix issue in retry handling when rate limit exceeded is returned by Amazon
+* (Apollon77) Do not clean up Smart Home Device objects for now - delete manually if you remove a device

 ### 3.19.9 (2022-09-12)
 * (Apollon77) Receive the correct player status again when musik is stopped